Connect with us

-Twitch No Longer A Beacon of Success
+Twitch No Longer A Beacon Of Success

 A brand new article has come out that discusses the issues within the industry, and ever changing industry of content creation and live-streaming, one that has Amazon’s streaming platform Twitch struggling mightily and making changes that impacts their streamers just to keep things moving.